sebgoa/functions/README.md

 cat <<

-To do this we need to write a `cloudbuild.yaml` file which defines our _build steps_

 First we define a custom build step which is going to write our Function manifest.
 To do this we rely on a custom image `runseb/kubeless` which contains the kubeless CLI.
 We call it via bash in order to properly write the manifest to the container builder temporary workspace.